michaelraney/heidi-winter-recital-2021/README.md

 {% include youtubePlayer.html id="MA7rDWztDto" %}

-## Madeleine
-> Madeleine Sawyer is playing and singing Just Sing, by Justin Timberlake and Christophe Beck, from Trolls World Tour

-{% include youtubePlayer.html id="rWmFcs0dFMU" %}

-## Tristan
-> Tristan Newhook is playing Classic Dance, by Faber & Faber

-{% include youtubePlayer.html id="QCwkCah5isM" %}

-## Aitan
-> Aitan Katz is playing Golden Slumbers, by The Beatles

-{% include youtubePlayer.html id="89Y1r5pMgUM" %}

-## Willem
+## Chaz
-> Willem Pohl is playing Dear Theodosia, by Lin Manuel Miranda, from Hamilton
+> Chaz Webber is playing the Mandalorian Theme Song by Ludwig Goransson

-{% include youtubePlayer.html id="FH5wwN0UgGA" %}
+{% include youtubePlayer.html id="anNvQ0yqwHQ" %}

-## Nathan
+## Anna
-> Nathan Diamond is playing Seven German Dances, by Joseph Haydn
+> Anna Higer-Paris is playing and singing Champagne Problems by Taylor Swift

-{% include youtubePlayer.html id="2N9dyhW4coA" %}
+{% include youtubePlayer.html id="LeMYPTDBJeA" %}

 ## Joy
-> Joy Webber is playing and singing Name of the Game, by ABBA
+> Joy Webber is playing and singing Wake Up from Julie and the Phantoms

+{% include youtubePlayer.html id="AKaKm6YqkmU" %}

+## Grace
+> Grace Webber is playing Country Dance by Ludwig van Beethoven

-{% include youtubePlayer.html id="w6gT4on3kog" %}
+{% include youtubePlayer.html id="RGCypzbIb2Q" %}

 ## Layla
+> Layla Heydt is playing and singing Edge Of Great from Julie and the Phantoms

+{% include youtubePlayer.html id="fvDJ9Q9tF48" %}

+## Gavin
-> Layla Heydt is playing and singing Angel Down, by Lady Gaga
+> Gavin Heydt is playing and singing Clouds by Zach Sobiech

+{% include youtubePlayer.html id="-qyncySbUk8" %}

+## Oona
+> Oona Girton-Marshall is playing and singing Meadowlark by Stephen Schwartz, from the musical The Baker’s Wife

-{% include youtubePlayer.html id="4Ff8cwjAY8s" %}
+{% include youtubePlayer.html id="6KRkYogBz1k" %}

 ## Anna C.
 > Anna Chamberlin is playing Memories, by Maroon 5